oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 Bottom line, if you build SaaS applications for enterprise-level customers who leverage Identity Providers (IdPs), workflows, and threat-detection tools, then adding Universal Logout to your app is the solution to ending suspicious user sessions ASAP.

 In this tutorial, you'll learn to add a secure Universal Logout API endpoint to a web app, test it by sending a request to end a user's active session, and finally handle signing them out of the app.
-However, we will not cover initiating user logout through an IdP, i.e. Okta, as this feature is soon to come.
+However, we will not cover initiating user sign-out through an IdP, i.e. Okta, as this feature is soon to come.

 >**Note**: You can follow along with this blog to build a Universal Logout or check out the finished code on the [ul-workshop-complete](https://github.com/oktadev/okta-enterprise-ready-workshops/tree/ul-workshop-complete) branch of our Oktadev GitHub repository.